rlepigre/pml/README.md

 This folder contains files related to the PML2 project.

 The source files can be found in the following folders:
- - `util` contains a set of libraries not directly related to PML2,
+ - `src/util` contains a set of libraries not directly related to PML2,
- - `parser` contains a low level AST of the language and the parser,
+ - `src/parser` contains a low level AST of the language and the parser,
- - `kernel` contains the core of PML2 (type checking, equivalence, AST...),
+ - `src/kernel` contains the core of PML2 (type checking, equivalence, AST...),
- - `pml2` contains the main program.
+ - `src/pml.ml` is the main program.

 Other directories:
  - `editors` contains PML2 modes for editors (vim and emacs only),